 Stay here in this pose for up to five minutes, all the while affirming, "I am lovingly supported by the God/the Universe" and "I release conflict and am free to be me."

 Focus on opening and receiving new energy as you do the Cobra Pose.
 Start out lying on your stomach on the floor.
 Place your hands by your chest, with your elbows in tight, as you push up with your arms to raise your upper body.
 Your arms are straight and your hips and legs are still on the ground.
 Try not to raise your hips.
 Hold this pose several minutes or longer.
 It greatly releases the hip flexors in the front of your hips that become tight from sitting all day.

 If you are unable to do the Cobra Pose, you may use the Sphinx Pose as an alternative.
-You don't raise your body as high, but the pose is just as therapeutic for you.
+You only raise your body to your elbows instead of higher, but the pose is just as therapeutic for you.